 - Nut butter (cashew is our favourite, but peanut and almond both taste good too)

-- Chopped nuts (walnuts and pecans are a favourite)
+- Chopped nuts - walnuts and pecans are a favorite, but pistachios add a lot of color.

 - Desiccated coconut